-The NSF requires disclosure of significant financial interests by investigators receiving support for research either directly or via subaward.
-NSF conflict of interest policies are found in the NSF Proposal and Award Policies and Procedures Guide, Chapter IX - Grantee Standards.
+The NSF and NASA requires disclosure of significant financial interests by investigators receiving support for research either directly or via subaward.
+NSF's conflict of interest policy can be found in the NSF Proposal and Award Policies and Procedures Guide, Chapter IX - Grantee Standards.
 NASA's conflict of interest policy can be found here.

-Applicants to NSF must disclose project-related financial interests for themselves and all other project investigators at the proposal submission stage.
-This requirement also applies to subawards, to other federal non-PHS agencies, and to other agencies that have adopted the NSF requirements
+Applicants to NSF and NASA must disclose project-related financial interests for themselves and all other project investigators at the proposal submission stage.
+This requirement also applies to subawards, to other federal non-PHS agencies, and to other agencies that have adopted the NSF requirements.

-To Whom does the National Science (NSF) Conflict of Interest (COI) policy apply?
+To Whom does the National Science (NSF) and NASA Conflict of Interest (COI) policy apply?

-What must be reported under the NSF COI policy?
+What must be reported under the NSF/ NASA COI policies?